 Our original story appears below.

 While Angelenos are blessed with a gorgeous web of hikes with a view, we all too often find ourselves baked by the sun, with the ocean in sight and yet tantalizingly out of reach.
-Here are five hiking trails in LA that’ll keep you cool by journey’s end with some of the area’s most impressive waterfalls.
-LA hikes with waterfalls?
-We can’t think of a more perfect way to enjoy a too-brief rainy season.
+Here are five hiking trails in L.A. that’ll keep you cool by journey’s end with some of the area’s most impressive waterfalls.
+L.A. hikes with waterfalls?
+We can’t think of more perfect things to do to enjoy a too-brief rainy season.